 You might find a pricey printer, but if it's not capable of producing the size of prints you’re looking for it's money down the drain.
 Serious photographers and creatives may spend hours tweaking their shots on one of the best monitors for photo editing.
 So, to do their work justice, they’ll want a quality model that can use larger photo paper such as A3.
 Others may be happy with a printer that can print up to A4.
 But many of us just want to be able to snap away on holiday and go home and print out a classic 4x6-inch photo on glossy paper.

 Look after your size needs here, and then look at the print technology.
-Which is just what we’re doing next.
+Which is just what we’ll look at next.

 Pay attention to print technology